 - Stand with your legs far apart and lunge to the side.
 Keep your feet facing forward and your back straight.
 You can put your hands on your hips or thighs, but don’t rest against the knee of the leg you are stretching because that can add unwanted strain.
 You should feel the stretch on the inside of the leg that is straight.

-2. The butterfly stretch: sit with your knees bent and the bottoms of your feet pressed together.
+2. The butterfly stretch: sit with your knees bent and the soles of your feet pressed together.
 Holding your feet, allow gravity to pull your knees toward the ground.
-If you want more stretch, lean toward your feet, keeping your back flat, until you feel the resistance on the inside of your legs.
-Don’t round your back, keep it flat!
+You can scoot your feet closer and further away to stretch different muscle fibers.

 3. Lie on the ground with your butt up against a wall and your legs flat along the wall.
 Spread your legs out slowly and let gravity pull them into a gentle stretch.